| News & Events (2006 Archive)November 7, 2006 New CME Identifier Released: CME-416 CME-416 was assigned

 the RSS button located in the

-CME Now Assigning Identifiers to Most Prevalent Virus Threats in the Wild
+upper-right corner of the CME List page.
+CME Now Assigning Identifiers to Most Prevalent Virus Threats in the Wild As of November 2006, CME will be assigning identifiers

 to the most prevalent virus threats in the wild.
 While only a handful